rust-lang/rust/doc/tutorial-pointers.md

 % Rust Pointers Tutorial

 Rust's pointers are one of its more unique and compelling features.
-Pointers are also one of the more confusing topics for newcommers to Rust.
+Pointers are also one of the more confusing topics for newcomers to Rust.
 They can also be confusing for people coming from other languages that support pointers, such as C++.
 This tutorial will help you understand this important topic.